BrandonXu6106/obsidianpublish/content/thoughts/IPFS.md

 How does the system decode the hashes that it gets into the component data structures?

 Codecs!
 IPLD codecs are functions that transform IPLD Data Model into serialized bytes so you can send and share data, and transform serialized bytes back into IPLD Data Model so you can work with it.
-The [[CID|CID]] includes an indicator called a multicodec (opens new window)to tell us which codec to use!
+The [[CID.md|CID]] includes an indicator called a multicodec (opens new window)to tell us which codec to use!

 Systems can build abstractions on top of this.
 For example, IPFS encodes the UnixFS using DAG-PB (which is a IPLD codec).